sopechris/goodbad/notes.md

 Got the first streamlit prototype up and running (upgraded logo1.png for greater quality and did some designing).
 A bit slow when loading the page, but pretty fast afterwards.

+Did the sidebar, and tried a bunch of options but finally went for the checked list.
+In the future, I'd like to get dropdowns for religion and psychology, as well as philosophy.

+---

+Realized embeddings were not as good as expected with "all-MiniLM-L6-v2"; so decided to go for a better sentence transformer, one more designed towards qa and more sophisticated "intfloat/e5-large-v2", a huggingface model by intfloat (.npz files went from 400Mb to >1Gb).
+Got a lot better results.

+Had to download the model, to do proper paralelization in the cluster.
+Parallelized over 50 nodes and got it in 1h.

+---

+Work to get something with the PCA and UMAP projections etc.
+Idea after cleaning religion and psychology texts is first, to get all the texts in my own repo or something (probably github).
+Line redirect to text and specific line.
+Work with RAG.
+Get a LLM to work:

+- Toggle checked list on sideline to get an overall answer with the checked options
+- Do a match between philo/religion/psycho to see how much they align

 ---

 ## 📁 Next Steps